-Your disorder/condition might be caused by a change in the DNA.
+Your child's disorder/condition might be caused by a change in the DNA.
 The purpose of the genetic testing is to identify this change.
-Identification of the change in the DNA that causes your condition might help with treatment, monitoring and family planning decisions.
+Identification of the change in the DNA that causes the condition might help with treatment, monitoring and family planning decisions.